NPCP Group of Companies

 Transition to Kumul Petroleum Holdings Limited

-Consistent with the Kumul Petroleum Act, NPCP Holdings Limited was required to have its name changed to Kumul Petroleum Holdings Limited at the Companies Register at IPA with the registration of the name change completed in October 2015.
+The KPHL Act was passed by the National Parliament in line with the Government's Kumul Consolidation Agenda.
+The Notice of Commencement of the (“KPHL Act”) was published in the National Gazette on 1st October 2015 with the Act coming into effect the day before, on 30th September 2015.
+Consistent with the KPHL Act, NPCP Holdings Limited was required to have its name changed to Kumul Petroleum Holdings at the Companies Register at IPA and the registration of the name change was completed in October 2015.

 KPHL's mandate is to be the commercial vehicle for the State to participate in the whole value chain of the country's oil and gas projects including petrochemical and power generation.

 By virtue of this mandate, KPHL can compete in the commercial arena, just like any other State owned business.
 KPHL is also the State's nominee through its subsidiary Kumul Petroleum (Kroton) Limited, in the ExxonMobil operated LNG project.

 KPHL's 16.57% participating interest is the third largest share in the PNG LNG Project.
 This project is a multi-field, multi-party integrated venture that has a development cost of over US$19 billion and includes a gas conditioning plant upstream in Hides, a combined 700 kilometres of on-shore and offshore pipeline and a two train LNG plant near Port Moresby.
 The PNG LNG Project is producing over 8 million tonnes of LNG per annum and will produce more than 9 TCF of gas over 20 years.